-To find the place for service, I once again used a closed Facebook group of expats living in Puerto Vallarta.
 People suggested Costco (I’m not a member and they have a no return policy) or Eye Metrics (Optica Medica) in Old Town.
-I went with Optica Medica, and I’m so glad I did!
+I went with Eye Metrics – Optica Medica, and I’m so glad I did!

 The doctor was professional and kind.
 He gave me the same kind of exam with the same machines I have had practically all my life each year back home.
 The doc made a slight prescription change on the foresighted part, and suggested I start wearing a larger frame to accommodate the change and help me see better.
 He was right – my vision is better.

-I’m so happy with these new glasses that I’m going to take an old frame I’ve been lugging around the world and bring it to the doctor to make new sunglasses as soon as we return to Puerto Vallarta next month.
+I’m so happy with these new glasses that I’m going to take an old frame I’ve been lugging around the world and bring it to the doctor to make new sunglasses.
 New lenses in an old frame will run me another $180.
-I use prescription sunglasses for active things, like jogging.
-It’s less weight on my face than eyeglasses with Solar Shields over them.

 Oh – and contacts?
 The doc offered to let me try progressive contacts, so I know they have the latest and greatest goods.
-But I tried those back in the States and didn’t like them.
-Also, I’m usually on the beach so contacts are a drag and I gave them up awhile back when I lived alone in Tulum and didn’t want to risk being alone and virtually blind in a foreign country.
-Besides, I mostly wore contacts for looks and I’m not that vain anymore, even though now and then I’ll pop off my glasses for a photo op!
+But I tried those back in the U.S. and I didn’t like them.
+Also, I’m usually on the beach so contacts are a drag and I gave them up awhile back when I lived alone in Tulum.
+I mostly wore contacts for looks and I’m not that vain anymore, even though now and then I’ll pop off my glasses for a photo op!

-I’m adding this good experience with new glasses in Puerto Vallarta to my good experiences with health care while having a mosquito virus (Tulum), urinary tract infection (Campeche), parasites (Tulum), dental care (Mahahual) and yearly mammogram and gynecology (Chetumal) visit.
+I’m adding this good experience with new eyeglasses in Mexico to my good experiences with other health care in this country: a mosquito virus (Tulum), urinary tract infection (Campeche), parasites (Tulum), dental care (Mahahual) and yearly mammogram and gynecology (Chetumal) visit.

 EARTH VAGABONDS WEEKLY NEWSLETTER